-I hope you find this Starter Kit useful and wish you the best of luck as you work to enhance your customers' experiences in The First 100 Days!
+I hope you find this Quick Start Kit useful as you work to put what you've learned in the book into practice.
+I wish you the best of luck as you enhance your customers' experiences in The First 100 Days and beyond!